Zacvr/jekyll-now/TryHackMe/Ice.md

 is the answer to #6

-Now let try to login to the user named "Dark" with their password
+Now we could try to login to the user named "Dark" with their password

-we may need to run a module to enable RDP
+we may need to run a module to enable RDP if it was not on

 "run post/windows/manage/enable_rdp"